Searching for Ultra-Light Axions with Twisted Cavity Resonators of Anyon Rotational Symmetry with Bulk Modes of Non-Zero Helicity: AXION MODIFIED ELECTRODYNAMICS

-The QCD axion is a putative pseudoscalar particle, postulated to solve the strong Charge-Parity (CP) problem in Quantum Chromodynamics (QCD) \cite{PQ1977,Peccei2006}.
-The axion is predicted to couple very weakly to other known particles and has thus been postulated to be cold dark matter \cite{Wilczek1978,Weinberg1978,wisps,K79,Kim2010,Zhitnitsky:1980tq,DFS81,SVZ80,Dine1983,Preskill1983,Sikivie1983,Sikivie1983b}.
-Moreover, it is predicted to be generated in the early Universe, either before after or during inflation \cite{Svrcek_2006,Arvanitaki10,Higaki_2013,Baumann16,Co2020,Co2020b,Co2021,Oikonomou21,Sikivie2021,Sokolov:2021uv,DILUZIO20201,Rodd2021} and is thought to have a mass ranging from any where between $10^{-24}$ to an $eV$.
-The coupling to photons occurs due to the axion mixing with neutral pions through the chiral anomaly.
-This ``axion-electromagnetic chiral anomaly" may be described by the following interaction term, added to the Lagrangian of the photonic degrees of freedom by \cite{Sikivie2021},
+The coupling of axions to photons occurs due to the axion mixing with neutral pions and is thus couples to photons through the chiral anomaly.
+This ``axion-electromagnetic chiral anomaly" may be described by the following interaction term, added to the Lagrangian of the photonic degrees of freedom \cite{Sikivie2021},

-Here, the photonic degrees of freedom are represented by the electromagnetic field tensor $F_{\mu \nu}$ and its dual, $\tilde{F}^{\mu \nu}$, while the axion modification to the equations of motion are given by the dynamic axion theta angle pseudoscalar, $\theta(t)$ multiplied by $\vec{E} \cdot \vec{B}$, where, $a(t)$, is the dynamic axion field, and $g_{a \gamma \gamma}$, the chiral photon-axion coupling term.
+Here, the photonic degrees of freedom are represented by the electromagnetic field tensor strength $F_{\mu \nu}$ and its dual, $\tilde{F}^{\mu \nu}$, while the axion modification to the equations of motion are given by the product of the pseudoscalar, $a$, and the photon-axion coupling term $g_{a \gamma \gamma}$ multiplied by $\vec{E} \cdot \vec{B}$.